Lorak294/chatapp/README.md

 cargo run -p client -r

 # inisde the application you wil be requested for the server address,you can type ":local"
-# to use the harcoded localhost:8080 for both server and client:
+# to use the hardcoded localhost:8080 for both server and client:
 :local
 ```

 After successfully connecting, every line you write inside the client application will be
-sent to the server and forawrded to all connected clients, including the sender.
+sent to the server and forwarded to every currently connected client, including the sender.
 Due to sending serialized
 custom Message enums (created to make message display coherent) using other applications (eg. Telnet) as clients
 may not work.